Paella: A Recipe for American Cooks

 - Sweet paprika, 1 gram.
 Do make sure it is sweet–not hot or smoked.

-- Saffron, one pinch.
+- Saffron, one pinch regardless of the number of people.
 If you can afford it, it is said to be the key ingredient!
-If you can’t, you should substitute with a pinch of turmeric to still get the yellow color on the rice.
+If you can’t, you should substitute with a pinch of turmeric or artificial yellow color to still get the right color on the rice.
+I always use saffron; my mom always used yellow coloring.

 - Tomato (grated), 20 grams.
 Don’t abuse it, or the paella will come out acidic.